“Holy fuck,” Peter breathed.

 [LOOK OUT!] all three of them shouted.

-And then they were inside it.
+And then they were in it.

 Peter, Eun, and Kora tumbled across an alabaster floor, their surfboards disintegrating into wireframe scatters.
 A second later they slid to a stop.